Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 ## Register Database Migration Service with self-hosted Integration Runtime
 After creating the Database Migration Service, we need to register it on the Self-Hosted Integration Runtime.
 We register the service on IR using its AuthKeys which we can obtain using `az datamigration sql-service list-auth-key` command.
 This command expects the following parameters:

-- *Azure Resource Group name*: The resource group in which SQL Migration Service is present.
+- *Azure Resource Group name*: The resource group in which Database Migration Service is present.
-- *SQL Migration Service name*: The name of the SQL Migration Service whose authkeys you want to obtain.
+- *SQL Migration Service name*: The name of the Database Migration Service whose authkeys you want to obtain.

 The following example gets the authkeys of the service we previously created.
 We will be capturing the results of this command as we will be using it later on.